ArhanChaudhary/NAND/README.md

 ### Beyond the Jack OS

 By default, the Jack OS is bundled with your program during compilation to enable interfacing with strings, memory, hardware, and more.
-To the extraordinarily dedicated, it is possible to provide your own OS implementation with your own hardware interfaces — the IDE treats Jack OS files the same as typical program files as they can likewise be deleted or overwritten.
+To the extraordinarily dedicated, it is possible to provide your own OS implementation with your own hardware interfaces.
+The IDE treats Jack OS files the same as typical program files; they can likewise be deleted or overwritten.
 There are a few core functions you *must* implement for your program to compile if you choose to do so.
 You're free to copy my implementations of these functions as needed.

-`Sys.init`: The *real* entry point of the program, hardcoded in the virtual machine implementation.
+`Sys.init`: rather than `Main.main`, this is the *real* entry point of the program, hardcoded in the virtual machine implementation.
 For context, the provided Jack OS implementation looks like this:

 ```js
 function void init() {